If you're looking for anime similar to Kiddy Grade, you might like these titles. All recommendations are made by Anime-Planet users like you!

 Kiddy Grade and Mai-Otome feature a similar style of storyline.
 Both series spend a good number of early episodes with their characters just living out their normal lives - well, as normal as being part of a superpowered soldier organization can be.
 At some point, though, the time comes when the protagonists get unceremoniously booted from these lives.
 They must then embark upon a rogue battle against both former friends, as well as new enemies, to reclaim them.
 The two series may use different styles to tell these stories, but they are alike enough at their core to make each a solid bet for fans of the other.

-1st: all the things Cetonis mentions are correct, and also do Kiddy Grade and Mai-Otome share that the protagonists are female, look quite young and the superpowers are artificial: we're dealing with a science fiction.
+1st: all the things Cetonis mentions are correct, and also do Kiddy Grade and Mai-Otome share that the protagonists are feminine, look quite young and the superpowers are artificial: we're dealing with a science fiction.

 So liking one means at least considering the other.